 · The Sonnets meet 3D printing ·

 Guess what this is.

 Clue: the dimples are numbered from 1 to 154.
 Any help?

 It’s a Sonnets Die.
 It’s amazing.
 8 cm in diameter, or 3.15 inches.
 (Practically π.)
 It’s lucky that I wrote an even number of sonnets – one more or less would have bolloxed the whole thing up.
-The maths-geek in me knows that each pair of directly opposing numbers adds to 155.
+The maths-geek in me knows that each pair of opposing numbers at the ends of a diameter adds to 155.

 The polished bronze die above, as well as others in different materials and colors (and prices – just a few are shown below), were made via 3D design and printing, by Matthew Cornelisse.
 He calls this design D154.
 You can find D154 dice for sale on this page at Matthew’s Shapeways shop.
 He makes many other dice also.
 They’re beautiful.

 3D printing.
 Just think of it.
 Gutenberg’s 2D printer had only been around for about a century when I was born.
 There was no Moore’s Law back then.
 The pace of change was so. much. slower.
 Believe me when I tell you, the printing press was the internet.

 The woodcut was made in 1568, when I was eighteen.

 Why would you want a Sonnets Die?
 Isn’t it obvious?
 (You do like the poems?)
 The D154 project was overseen by Jeff Falzone, one of my truest partisans.
 He and some friends will use the die to test his recall of the entire cycle.
 You heard me.
 Roll the die, recite the sonnet from memory.
 If you think that I could do this myself, you’d be… mistaken.
 400+ years ago when I wrote them, sure, but not any more.
 Jeffrey is an exceptional and admirable human being.